-The school campus has 11 spacious classrooms, 3 separate washroom facilities, a water well, a library and administration building, and a sports field.
+The school campus has 11 classrooms, 3 separate washroom facilities, a drilled well, a library and administration building, and a sports field.

 When Lydia and Simon Maonde retired from their long careers in education, they took up a new life as farmers in the Lilayi community near Lusaka, Zambia’s capital.
 The need for a school for the children of the farm workers was apparent and so, in 1994, Mrs. Maonde began to teach 5 pre-schoolers in the Maonde home.
 Word spread in the community of how well these children were being taught, and parents soon brought others to learn.
 Since the Maonde sons and daughter had grown and moved away, their 3 small bedrooms became the school classrooms.